Want to get a one-way rental car for dirt cheap?

 Twice a year, car rental companies have to move cars around to meet demand.
 They will give you a great deal on a one-way rental if you can help them!

-As peak season comes to an end in Florida, car rental companies need to get their vehicles out of the state and move them up North along the East Coast.
+As peak season comes to an end in Florida in the spring, car rental companies need to get their vehicles out of the state and move them up North along the East Coast.

 This is the time of year you’ll find rentals for around $15 per day — if you can move their vehicles out of the Sunshine State.
 Generally, you can rent up to two weeks on one of these deals.